247f12/DAOs/index.md

 ---
 layout: page
-title: CoDAOs
+title: Community Decentralised Autonomous Organisation
 ---

-## DAOs

 Welcome to the template site.
 Click on template to start your own.
+Please feel free to make suggestions and contributions of your own on the repository.